AlexLazcano/Spotify-Project-353/README.md

 Analysis Scripts and Python Notebooks:

-in alex-tests:
+in genre-testing:
-genre-testing.py - generates genre data in genre-data.csv.
+genre-generation.py - generates genre data in genre-data.csv.
 Used in ml-genre.py and in stats-genre.
 python3 genre-testing.py

 stats-genre.py - statistical analysis of genre data.